 The resettlement action plan is based on the primary and secondary data sources.
 Secondary data source include Gazetteer of project districts, District Census Details, 2011.To assess the socio-economic condition, a questionnaire has been developed and used to conduct census and socio-economic survey of the project affected persons within the identified corridor width.

 The preliminary social assessment was carried out, considering 10 m on either side of all along the project roads except at the proposed facilities such as Junctions, Bridges etc. Most of the land use categories along this section is predominantly agriculture, residential and activities being carried out by the local residents.

 Most of the infrastructure improvements planned for the Urban/Rural areas will take place within the existing Right of Way (ROW) except at some of the congested settlements and densely builtup areas are proposed and at locations where minor improvements are required for accommodating road safety measures.
 Social screening surveys conducted in the DPR stage and verify the Right of Way (ROW) with revenue records.
 It was obvious that in majority sections of the project roads, ROW may be enough to accommodate/fit the considered design standards.
 Further, it has been identified that ROW is not fully free from encumbrances and at many places it is encroached and squatted upon by the people for various purposes mainly, near habitations and in market places.
 These issues may compound leading to delay of project and escalation of project cost.
 Hence, in order to face or overcome these consequences, a preliminary idea of Social and Rehabilitation issues need to be acquired need to be considered.
+General solar panel system in California requires maintenance and repairs cost, we will help you to choose the most affordable price.
 The key social issues considered are as below.